Code-Institute-Submissions/CI-project-two/README.md

 7. Verify that the piecharts are displaying and functioning as intended, interacting dynamically with all other charts.
 8. Verify that the rowchart is displaying and functioning as intended, interacting dynamically with all other charts.
 9. Verify that the barcharts are displaying and functioning as intended, interacting dynamically with all other charts.
-10. Verify that the Titanic info section is displaying as intended, and contains no grammatical errors.
+10. Verify that the Titanic Info section is displaying as intended, and contains no grammatical errors.
 11. Verify that each link in the footer is working as intended, users will be taken to the relevant web page when they click on a link.
 12. Verify that the refresh the page icon in the navbar is working as intended, The page will refresh on one click.
 13. Verify custom styles are working as intended, for example, the charts should change position across various screen sizes.